zfz7/relay/README.md

 - [X] Create a simple Web UI to grant new Wiregaurd VPN credentials
 - [X] Create a simple `/admin` control panel with some basic stats and controls
-- [X] Simple deployment process using a generic AWS EC2 instant
+- [X] Simple deployment process using an Ubuntu 20.04 AWS EC2 instant
+- [X] Simple deployment process using an Ubuntu 20.04 Digital Ocean droplet
 - [X] Mange everything from my phone

 ## Development Setup